Here’s the story of my woodworking afternoon to create a DIY checkerboard.

 Maybe my jig—screwed to the edge of the plywood table—will work for glue-up.

-I used parchment paper, available in the baking aisle as a bond-break between the glue and the table.
+I used parchment paper as a bond-break between the glue and the table.
+I believe that is as far as I go to channel my inner Martha Stewart.

 It’s a release for the glue that’ll squeeze out in the next phase.
 Oooo, we’re into ‘phases now’.
 This is getting exciting.